kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 Adds custom configuration to the http section of the nginx configuration.

+## default-server-snippet

+Adds custom configuration to the default server in the nginx configuration.

 ## server-snippet

 Adds custom configuration to all the servers in the nginx configuration.